About Theo Gould

 As a photographer my job is to capture moments of beauty, although I prefer to find those moments in unconventional places where one might not expect to find it.
 My goal is to tell stories that transcend race, class and nationality that show similarities between seemingly different people rather than deepen the divisions in an already divided world, stories that respect humanity and cultures foreign to my own.
-Having a degree in Philosophy is useful in this respect as it helps to strip back all the immaterial parts until there is the one thing that we all share: the unavoidable truth that we are all humans going about their daily lives.
+Having a degree in Philosophy is useful in this respect as it helps to strip back all the immaterial parts until there is the one thing that we all share: the unavoidable truth that we are all humans going about our daily lives.

 Although I am English and grew up in London, I previously lived in Colombia and I now reside in Portugal.
-My work has been commended in various prestigious awards and been published in a number of well-respected magazines and newspapers, most notably The Guardian.
+My work has been commended in various prestigious awards and been published in a number of well-respected magazines and newspapers: most notably in The Guardian.

 My favourite photographer is Malick Sidibé.